anorris25/beginner-CS-manual-generator/README.md

   * Functions

 3. Try it on your own!
   * This will provide prompts for the user to try on their own.
-(Ex: Try to print "Hello World" 10 times)

 4. Ethics